zigotica/tumblr-full-backup/readme.md

         ruby export.rb posts [TUMBLR_USERNAME TUMBLR_CONSUMER_KEY]

-2. Posts and images from your Tumblr blog will be downloaded to the `public_dir` folder.
+2. Content from your Tumblr blog will be downloaded to the `public_dir` folder.

 ## Download likes, including images